st-fedotov/quiver/README.md

 ## Features

-- **Quiver construction**: Build quivers with vertices and arrows
-- **Module operations**: Create projective/injective modules, compute direct sums, dimension vectors
-- **Morphism computations**: Find homomorphism bases between modules
-- **Quiver Grassmannians**: Analyze Grassmannian strata via radical computations
+- **Quivers and modules**: Create custom quivers and representations over the field of complex numbers or over finite fields (based on the `galois` library); infer simple, projective, and injective modules.
+For now, the library only supports quivers without oriented cycles.
+- **Module and morphism operations**: Compute direct sums, kernels, images, radicals and socles, projective covers and injective hulls.
+Find a basis of **Hom_Q(M, N)** for given **M** and **N**.
+We recommed to use this functionality only over finite fields - over **C** every matrix is virtually full-rank due to errors in floating-point computations, so correctness isn't guaranteed.
+- **Quiver Grassmannians**: Create quiver Grassmannians.
+Infer equations cutting a quiver Grassmannian in a multi-projective space, as described in [this paper](https://arxiv.org/pdf/1607.01058).
-- **Degeneration posets**: Construct and visualize partial orders on modules
+- **Degeneration posets**: Construct and visualize partial orders on modules with the same dimension vector given by the relation "**M** has **N** in the closure of its orbit".
-- **Hilbert functions**: Compute Hilbert functions of Grassmannian strata
+- **Hilbert functions**: Compute Hilbert functions for a quiver Grassmannian
 - **Support for A_n and D_n quivers**: Specialized algorithms for these Dynkin types

 ## Installation